StaffanBetner/StaffanBetner.github.io/about.md

 ### Freelance work: Political charts for SVT (2018 and 2019)

-Before the 2018 Swedish general election, I was hired by SVT, the Swedish public service television company, to analyze their survey for political quizzes.
-The assignment essentially required me to describe the political landscape quantitatively.
-All parties (and candidates for the Riksdag) were placed in common political spaces depending on the administrative level.
-The political charts for all administrative units can be seen at [valkompassen.svt.se/2018/](https://valkompassen.svt.se/2018/) and an article about the placements of the Riksdag candidates can be found [here](https://www.svt.se/special/hur-lika-ar-kandidaterna-sina-partier/) (both links are in Swedish).
+Ahead of the 2018 Swedish general election, I analysed responses to SVT's election quiz.
+Using the survey data, I mapped political parties and candidates for the Riksdag (Swedish parliament) into shared political spaces at different administrative levels.
+You can explore the [charts for each administrative unit](https://valkompassen.svt.se/2018/) or read [SVT's article about the Riksdag candidates](https://www.svt.se/special/hur-lika-ar-kandidaterna-sina-partier/).

-In 2019, SVT hired me to perform a similar analysis of their survey for the political quiz on the European Parliament election.
-All respondents were placed in a (Swedish) European political space.
-The article on the analysis can be found at [www.svt.se/datajournalistik/partier-och-kandidater-i-den-eu-politiska-rymden](https://www.svt.se/datajournalistik/partier-och-kandidater-i-den-eu-politiska-rymden/) (in Swedish).
+For the 2019 European Parliament election, I carried out a similar analysis of SVT's quiz responses, placing respondents in a Swedish–European political space.
+[SVT's article](https://www.svt.se/datajournalistik/partier-och-kandidater-i-den-eu-politiska-rymden/) describes the results.
+All linked material is in Swedish.

 ### Publications